davidjguru/the-russian-llulaby/content/blog/five-basic-things-ive-learned-using-graphql-in-drupal.md

 ![GraphiQL Visual Explorer for GraphQL in Drupal](../../images/post/davidjguru_drupal_8_9_graphql_introduction_05.png)

 You can use some plugins for IDEs too, like [the graphiql-explorer for VSCode](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-graphiql-explorer).
+If you don't have much experience in the GraphQL - Drupal combination, you can review the source code of this contributed module and the folder structure with the resources, within your project' folder or [within its own gitlab repository](https://git.drupalcode.org/project/graphql/-/tree/8.x-4.x/examples).